Becoming a Resident Assistant or Resident Freshman Mentor

 How do I pick up an application?

-All eligible candidates MUST attend one of seven information sessions scheduled during the Fall 2012 semester.
+All eligible candidates MUST attend one of eight information sessions scheduled during the Fall 2014 semester.
 After interested students attend one information session, they will receive an application.
 The dates are as follows:

 If you have any questions, do not hesitate to ask!
 We hope to see you at an information session soon!